 The Playhouse because I went to see an adaption of Henrik Ibsen's "Enemy of the people".

 The play had been updated to included all the contemporary tropes which I assume are now de rigueur.
-Black children of white parents, the chief protagonist, the doctors sons and the editor transmogrified into women (if its not too binary to say so) sexual harassment by a lesbian editor trying to leverage the power of her role for sexual favours (two for the price of one there) and the liberal use of the f word.
+Black children of white parents, the chief protagonist, the doctors sons and the editor, transmogrified into women (if its not too binary to say so).
+Sexual harassment by a lesbian editor trying to leverage the power of her role to obtain sexual favours (two for the price of one there) and the liberal use of the f word.